vitaled/prake/README.md

 ### Usage

-prake can be used has as a library:
+prake can be used as a library:

 **Example:**